 Privilege-preserving epistemic pushback has a strong normative dimension.
-Our terrain-defending habits partially stem from the feeling that others are challenging the basic sense we have of ourselves as good people living in a basically just world.
+Terrain-defending habits partially stem from the feeling that others are challenging the basic sense we have of ourselves as good people living in a basically just world.
 These are not mere disagreements.
-As Barbara Applebaum observes they are discursive strategies deployed to protect both our sense of innocence and goodness and this single-pointed focus obscures our complicity in the subtle workings of white racism (Applebaum 2010, 184–86).
+As Barbara Applebaum observes, they are discursive strategies deployed to protect our sense of both innocence and goodness; this single-pointed focus obscures our complicity in the subtle workings of white racism (Applebaum 2010, 184–86).
 Members of dominant groups are more comfortable discussing social justice from the comfort and safety of our epistemic home terrain, so when we are nudged onto a more critical terrain we become disoriented and unsettled.
-We defend our epistemic home terrain not only for sake of maintaining our worldview, but also to preserve our perceived entitlement to a racial and gendered comfort that strongly tied to our sense of being good white folks.
-When our goodness is threatened we respond by redirecting the conversation back to a more comfortable turf.<3> If racialized and gendered locations are always epistemic locations, then racialized and gendered (dis)comfort will always yield epistemic discomfort.
-So, privilege-preserving epistemic pushback in not only a form of cognitive self-protection, it also helps us to maintain an image we have of ourselves as good people or reliable allies.<4>
+We defend our epistemic home terrain not only for the sake of maintaining our worldview, but also to preserve our perceived entitlement to a racial and gendered comfort that is strongly tied to our sense of being good white folks.
+When our goodness is threatened we respond by redirecting the conversation back to more comfortable turf.<4> If racialized and gendered locations are always epistemic locations, then racialized and gendered (dis)comfort will always yield epistemic discomfort.
+So, privilege-preserving epistemic pushback is not only a form of cognitive self-protection, it also helps us to maintain an image we have of ourselves as good people or reliable allies.<5>

-The lure of being a good white anti-racist or a good male feminist is strongly linked to the desire for ontological wholeness, a form of metaphysical comfort.
-Robin DiAngelo’s account of “white fragility” has advanced my understanding of the deep and abiding hold metaphysical comfort has on most members of dominant groups desire for innocence.
-White people, she observes, move through social environments in ways that insulate us from race-based anxiety and stress and this fosters expectations of racial comfort.
+The lure of being a good white antiracist or a good male feminist is strongly linked to the desire for ontological wholeness, a form of metaphysical comfort.
+Robin DiAngelo’s account of “white fragility” has advanced my understanding of the deep and abiding hold metaphysical comfort has on most members of dominant groups' desire for innocence.
+White people, she observes, move through social environments in ways that insulate us from race-based anxiety and stress, and this fosters expectations of racial comfort.
 We have a low tolerance for racial stress.
 In general, white fragility triggers a constellation of behaviors that work to steer us back to epistemic terrains where we feel whole, comfortable, and good.
 Consider how white folks repeatedly bolster our metaphysical wholeness with stories about our good deeds, merit-based accomplishments, immigration stories, or the long hours we’ve worked.
 These narratives keep us whole.

-Finally, privilege-preserving epistemic pushback cannot be dismissed as an occasional set of responses from a few random individuals who happen to be to uncomfortable with social justice topics.
-These responses are predictable and their and regularity points to their historically deep systemic origins.
-Like all forms of privilege these discursive patterns are unmarked and circulate subtly.
+Finally, privilege-preserving epistemic pushback cannot be dismissed as an occasional set of responses from a few random individuals who happen to be uncomfortable with social-justice topics.
+These responses are predictable, and their regularity points to their historically deep systemic origins.
+Like all forms of privilege, these discursive patterns are unmarked and circulate subtly.
 As Beth Berila notes, privilege is the oil in complex systems of domination that help these systems work smoothly.
-When the works get gummed up these systems have a “back-up plan that involves built-in, learned reactions that will come flooding in to protect the system of privilege, usually in the form of defensive, so-called resistant reactions . . .
+When the works get gummed up, these systems have a “back-up plan that involves built-in, learned reactions that will come flooding in to protect the system of privilege, usually in the form of defensive, so-called resistant reactions . . .
 This back-up buffer prevents [us] from really questioning privilege and neatly reroutes [us] back into upholding the system” (Berila 2016, 92).
-Consider the how easy it is to forecast most non-Black people’s responses to the Black Lives Matter movement.
+Consider how easy it is to forecast most non-Black people’s responses to the Black Lives Matter movement.
 The words barely leave our lips before the chorus of “I think all lives matter!” or “Blue lives matter too” fill the room.
 So, the pushback I have in mind cannot be attributed exclusively to a few stubborn students who are unwilling to leave their epistemic home terrain.
-The predictability of these discursive moves signals that these forms of privilege protection are deeply historically and continue to be culturally active.
+The predictability of these discursive moves signals that these forms of privilege-protection are deeply historical and continue to be culturally active.